-The STORM project wants to boost energy efficiency at district level through the use of waste heat, renewable energy sources and storage systems.
-It has many objectives to ensure the success:
+The STORM project wanted to boost energy efficiency at district level through the use of waste heat, renewable energy sources and storage systems.
+It had many objectives to ensure the success:

 - Building on state of the art technical developments and advanced business models

 - Starting from control algorithms suited for both existing and new 4th generation DHC networks

 - Using market-based multi-agent systems combined with reinforcement learning

 - Applying self-learning and self-adaptive control, combining recent developments in model-based multi-agent systems and model-free controlCreating an add-on to many existing DHC network controllers and SCADA systems

 - Developing an innovative controller for district heating & cooling (DHC) networks